renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 The city shares the valley with the *Weaver's Hold*, a Dwarven hold known for their wools; *Forge-and-Hearth Burrow*, a Kobold burrow that hosts the valley's most skilled smiths; the centuries-old *Whitefox Monastery*; and a number of smaller Human and Gnollish hamlets.

 The situation in *Southlander's Market* is slowly deteriorating.
-No contact has been had with Weaver's Hold, Forge-and-Hearth Burrow or—most alarmingly—Whitefox Monastery for days—much less anyone travelling up the highway from the wider Commonwealth.
+No contact has been had with Weaver's Hold, Forge-and-Hearth Burrow or — most alarmingly — Whitefox Monastery for days — much less anyone travelling up the highway from the wider Commonwealth.
 While the village is well-enough stocked for the week ahead at least, if the blizzard does not break, the city may begin to succumb to hunger and cold.

 Many in the town believe that someone should make the trek to the monastery to see if there's anything that they can do.